freedom-manufaktur/OutlookIntegration/Documentation/OutlookIntegration Installation and Registration Manual.md

 1. Download the Docker Compose YAML files from [OutlookIntegration Docker Compose Download](https://github.com/freedom-manufaktur/OutlookIntegration/tree/main/Docker%20Compose).

 1. Adjust the `compose.env` with the required settings.
-   > Note: Read the following chapters if you do not have all the required information.

 1. Use the command `docker compose --env-file .\compose.env up` to deploy the app.